apache/incubator-hivemall/docs/gitbook/tips/mixserver.md

 -->

 In this page, we will explain how to use model mixing on Hivemall.
 The model mixing is useful for a better prediction performance and faster convergence in training classifiers.
-You can find a brief explanation of the internal design of MIX protocol in [this slide](http://www.slideshare.net/myui/hivemall-mix-internal).

 <!-- toc -->